kawtherthecoder/PAD/README.md

 	1.	plotTuNormRef.m: Run script.
 (Outputs *refRGNTu*)\
 	2.	makeDataTable.m: Pass *refRGNTu* to this function and run.
 (Outputs *train* and *test*, which contain training and testing data for the models using stratified sampling by date)\
 	3.	regressionModels.m: Run script.\
-	4. RSME values of each model are displayed!
+	4. RMSE values of each model are displayed!